 The east side of the Cabot Trail offers lovely surprises including beautiful pink, rocky shores, secluded beaches, inspiring vistas and quaint fishing villages.
 It has a few good hills of its own as well.

-A beautiful park, well off the radar of most yet only 175 km from Halifax, the seaside edition of Kejimkujik offers two superb hiking trails – the 5.2 km (3.2 mi) out and back Harbour Rocks Trail and the 8.7 km (5.4 mi) Port Joli Head loop.
+A beautiful park, well off the radar of most yet only 175 km from Halifax, Kejimkujik National Park Seaside offers two superb hiking trails – the 5.2 km (3.2 mi) out and back Harbour Rocks Trail and the 8.7 km (5.4 mi) Port Joli Head loop.
+Both are scenic and worth doing most of the year.

 They can be done individually in just a few hours but it’s also possible to combine them.